Shipibo-Konibo Subsistence

 The livelihood of the Shipibo-Konibo people, like other Indigenous peoples of the Amazon, is based on slash-and-burn agriculture.
-Some communities still continue to plant a variety of crops, such as corn, peanuts, beans, rice, and they take advantage of the dry season to plant.
+Some communities still continue to plant a variety of crops, such as banana, yuca, corn, peanuts, beans, and rice.
+Planting usually occurs during the dry season.

 Other activities include hunting and fishing.
 However, in recent years, it has become more difficult to find animals and hunters have to walk for long hours in the bush to get their prey and sometimes return without getting any (Soldevilla, 2010).